Jump to content

 Image of Helene Hugel CEO and Founder of Helium Arts

-Helene Hugel, CEO and Artistic Director
+Helene Hugel, CEO & Artistic Director

 Image of Mitzi Dalton Acting Programme Manager

-Mitzi D’Alton, Programme and Operations Manager
+Mitzi D’Alton, Programme & Operations Manager

 Mitzi D’Alton is a cultural producer with 12 years experience in theatre, festivals, events and cultural community projects.
 She joined Helium in January 2019 as Project Manager of Pop Up Picnic.
 Over the years she has worked with a number of arts and cultural organisations including Dublin Fringe Festival, The Ark, Dublin Theatre Festival, National Gallery of Ireland, Dublin City Council led festivals, Science Gallery Dublin as well as a variety of independent projects with independent artists and theatre makers.
 She graduated with First Class Honours in Business with Arts Management from IADT.